 Identify all calls that have a “high intent” to convert.
-By using keyword tracking with Marchex Speech Analytics as part of your Call Analytics platform, you can identify which keywords occur in high-intent conversations.
+By using keyword tracking with Marchex conversation intelligence as part of your Call Analytics platform, you can identify which keywords occur in high-intent conversations.
 You can optimize your ad bids according to quality of calls rather than volume, and dramatically increase your final conversion rates.

 5. Allocate Sales Resources

 Your call tracking data will tell you when you get the most qualified calls.
 Accordingly, you can make sure that you have enough inbound sales team members available during those times, so that you miss as few calls as possible.

 Call Tracking can give you invaluable information that you can use to optimize your marketing spend, improve your marketing copy or even optimize your Salesforce lead scoring.
 It’s the next step towards generating better leads while spending less!

 To learn more about how Marchex can help with your call tracking and analytics needs, read our informational blog post: Call Tracking and Call Analytics: The Basics.